API Objects

 TrueConf server user login.
 The following formats are supported:

-• Simple login — the username of the current server user, for example: vasya or alex_smith
+Simple login — the username of the current server user, for example:

-Response structure upon successful authorization when receiving an access token.
+Response structure in case of successful authorization when obtaining an identification token.

 interface OAuthTokenSuccessResponse {